-2.4.10: Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements set forth in Section IV.B.6.b of the BEAD NOFO.
-The response must describe:
+- 2.4.10 Outline a plan for how the Extremely High Cost Per Location Threshold will be utilized in the subgrantee selection process to maximize the use of the best available technology while ensuring that the program can meet the prioritization and scoring requirements set forth in Section IV.B.6.b of the BEAD NOFO.
+The response must describe: - A. The process for declining a subgrantee proposal that exceeds the threshold where an alternative technology is less expensive. - B. The plan for engaging subgrantees to revise their proposals and ensure locations do not require a subsidy. - C. The process for selecting a proposal that involves a less costly technology and may not meet the definition of Reliable Broadband.

-- A. The process for declining a subgrantee proposal that exceeds the threshold where an alternative technology is less expensive. - B. The plan for engaging subgrantees to revise their proposals and ensure locations do not require a subsidy. - C. The process for selecting a proposal that involves a less costly technology and may not meet the definition of Reliable Broadband.
+After defining the EHCT value as described in Section 2.4.9, NBO will review prospective subgrantee applications exceeding the threshold value to assess the cost-reasonableness of each project.
+NBO anticipates some priority broadband projects will be funded, even if above the threshold, if they are the only priority project applications targeting the DPA and/or sufficient NBEAD funding remains available.
+The applications that are declined in Round 1 may be revised (e.g., to adopt a more efficient reliable broadband service technology for the same project scope) and resubmitted in subsequent application rounds.

-After defining the Extremely High-Cost Threshold (EHCT) value as described in Section 2.4.9, NBO will review prospective subgrantee applications exceeding the threshold value to assess the cost-reasonableness of the proposed project.
-NBO anticipates some priority broadband projects will be funded even if above the threshold if they are the only priority project applications targeting the defined project area and/or sufficient BEAD funding remains available.
-The applications will not be declined if the prospective subgrantee revises their proposal to use a more efficient reliable broadband service alternative technology for the same project scope.
-The updated proposal will still need to adhere to service speed requirements as documented in the BEAD program and will be declined if it does not comply.
-For prospective subgrantees submitting proposals with a per-location cost above the EHCT for a defined project area, NBO will offer the applicant(s) an opportunity to revise its proposal so that it does not exceed the EHCT.
-If the applicant(s) can sufficiently reduce their per location cost below the EHCT, the application(s) will be re-scored per the applicable scoring rubric documented in Section 2.4.2.
-If only one application is submitted, NBO will award the revised proposal.
-If the cost per location is not reduced, NBO will treat this as a defined project area that involves a less costly technology that does not meet the definition of reliable broadband and follow the process to pursue alternative technology solutions as listed in paragraph c below.
+For prospective subgrantees submitting applications with a per-location cost above the EHCT for a DPA, NBO will offer an opportunity to revise the application so that it does not exceed the EHCT and resubmit it in a subsequent application round.
+If the applicant(s) can sufficiently reduce their per location cost below the EHCT, the application(s) will be scored per the applicable scoring rubric documented in Section 2.4.2.
+If only one application is submitted, NBO will award the revised application.
+If the cost per location is not reduced, NBO will treat this as a DPA that involves a less costly technology that does not meet the definition of reliable broadband and follow the process to pursue alternative technology solutions.

 NBO will not select a proposal that involves a less costly technology that does not meet the definition of reliable broadband service when pursuing universal service goals within Nebraska.
-This applies to evaluating proposals submitted through 1) the multiple application rounds and 2) one-to-one engagements and negotiations with providers, as described in Section 2.4.7.
-NBO will require all subgrantee proposals to utilize technologies recognized by the NTIA as capable of delivering gualified broadband service.
-NBO may be required to consider alternative technologies not capable of supporting reliable broadband service in the following cases: 1) when defined project areas do not receive an application post one-to-one negotiations with a service provider and 2) when the cost to deliver a priority broadband project exceeds the EHCT and is more costly than a non-priority broadband project using an alternative technology that can support reliable broadband service.
+This applies to evaluating applications submitted through 1) the multiple application rounds and 2) one-to-one engagements and negotiations with providers, as described in Section 2.4.7.
+NBO will require all subgrantee applications to utilize technologies recognized by the NTIA as capable of delivering qualified broadband service.
+NBO may be required to consider alternative technologies not capable of supporting reliable broadband service in the following cases: 1) when there are still DPAs for which no applications were received post one-to-one negotiations with a service provider and 2) when the cost to deliver a priority broadband project exceeds the EHCT and is more costly than a non-priority broadband project using an alternative technology that can support reliable broadband service.
 If these conditions are met, NBO will consider satellite or unlicensed wireless technologies to deliver services to the end user.
 NBO will then engage service providers and solicit proposals using less optimal technologies to deliver services to end users.
 Upon proposal receipt, NBO will evaluate the proposals using the same scoring criteria as defined in Section 2.4.2, Other Last-Mile Broadband Deployment Projects scoring rubric.